mikollo/rn-push/readme.md

 ## Usage

 This component takes a single children and passes a `push` prop to it.
 Component that You will push to will receive `pop` prop.
+You can push deeper from the screen that is already pushed.

 ```js
 import Push from "rn-push";